• Skip to primary navigation

 FREQUENTLY ASKED QUESTIONS

 Charlie Mullins is the richest plumber.
-He left school at 15 and became an entrepreneur; setting up his own business, Pimlico Plumbers, in 1979.
+He left school at 15 and became an entrepreneur, starting his own business, Pimlico Plumbers, in 1979.
 Now he has a net worth of about £70 million.

 A well-experienced plumber who works in a major city can earn over $100,000 annually.